Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 West Virginia Stats and Trends

-- West Virginia has played 12 games, with six wins against the spread.

-- The Mountaineers have been underdogs by 4.5 points or more four times this season and are 3-1 ATS in those contests.
+- So far this season, the Mountaineers have been installed as underdogs by a 4.5-point margin or more four times and are 3-1 ATS in those contests.

-- West Virginia's games this season have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- West Virginia's games this season have hit the over on five of 12 set point totals (41.7%).

-- In games that West Virginia picks up more than 284.8 yards, the team is 5-5 against the spread and 6-4 overall.
+- When West Virginia picks up more than 284.8 yards, the team is 5-5 against the spread and 6-4 overall.

-- The Mountaineers have turned the ball over four more times (19 total) than the Golden Gophers have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.